trpc/trpc/www/docs/react/queries-and-mutations.md

 slug: /react-queries-and-mutations
 ---

-## Read this first

-In general, tRPC's queries and mutations are a tiny wrapper around react-query, so have a look at their docs for [Queries](https://react-query.tanstack.com/guides/queries) or [Mutations](https://react-query.tanstack.com/guides/mutations) for in-depth information about all the options.

-Here we are focusing outlining the small differences.
+The hooks provided by `@trpc/react` are a thin wrapper around React Query.
+For in-depth information about options and usage patterns, refer to their [docs]on [Queries](https://react-query.tanstack.com/guides/queries) and [Mutations](https://react-query.tanstack.com/guides/mutations).
+This page exclusively focuses on the differences between tRPC's hooks and standard React Query hooks.

 ## Queries